jparkington/Electric-Brew/README.md

 In the Analysis section, we delve into the interconnected themes of operational efficiency, cost management, and sustainable energy use at Austin Street Brewery.
 Our approach reveals the complex interplay between energy consumption patterns, cost implications, and the potential of renewable energy sources.
 We uncover insights into how different operational areas contribute to overall energy usage, identifying specific periods and practices that drive up costs.

 This analysis is not just about pinpointing areas of high consumption but also understanding the underlying factors contributing to these patterns.
 We then explore the financial and environmental aspects of the brewery's energy mix, evaluating the current balance between conventional and solar energy and projecting future scenarios.
 The culmination of our analysis offers strategic recommendations, leveraging advanced modeling to propose optimizations in energy usage and supplier relationships.

-Throughout, our focus remains on providing a holistic view that blends operational practicality with a vision for sustainable growth, offering Austin Street Brewery a roadmap to not only reduce costs but also enhance their environmental footprint.
+Throughout this section, our focus remains on providing a holistic view that blends operational practicality with a vision for sustainable growth, offering Austin Street Brewery a roadmap to not only reduce costs but also enhance their environmental footprint.

 ### Exploratory Data Analysis